Brass and Pottery Village Tour

 10.30 – 11.30 AM: Walking through pottery village and try to do some pottery stuff for fun.

 See life and works at pottery village where people making potteries from many of their generations, who are known as Kumar (potter).
 The trade of making pottery with clay is dying, so they live in poor conditions.
-More and more of the potters are leaving their family trade now a day.
+More and more potters are leaving their family trade now a day.
 It will be nice if you bring some chocolate to distribute among the children in the village.
 They will be extremely happy.

 12.00 – 01.30 PM: Lunch break, Authentic local food.